it-agile/nerd-golf-tracker/README.markdown

-Quotes Language: German
+Quotes Language: English

 * Java 8 or 11
 * Gradle 6.5.1

-## Fallstricke
+## Pitfalls

-* Umlaute machen auf Windows-Systemen manchmal Ärger
+* Umlauts sometimes cause trouble on Windows systems
-* Bei Windows sollte GIT konfiguriert werden, dass CRLFs richtig behandelt werden: git config --global core.autocrlf true
+* On Windows, GIT should be configured to handle CRLFs properly: git config --global core.autocrlf true

-## Checklisten
+## Checklists

-* Gradle: <default> oder build
+* Gradle: <default> or build
-* Dann Importieren in Eclipse oder IDEA
+* Then import into Eclipse or IDEA

 ## Build-Server